Many ask "what does GT stand for on a Mustang?". The GT model featured many upgrades for base model vehicles.

-GT stands for Gran Turismo or Gran Touring.
-It is defined as a vehicle with a coupe style that usually seats two but occasionally four people and is designed for comfort and high speed.
-The “Gran Turismo” name originated from Italy that refers to cars which may turn out long-distance “Grand Tours” with comfort whereas still maintaining the performance required.
+The Mustang GT meaning can be defined as either “Gran Turismo” or “Gran Touring”.
+It is defined as a vehicle with a coupe-style that usually seats two but occasionally four people and is designed for comfort and high speed.
+The “Gran Turismo” name originated from Italy that refers to cars that may turn out long-distance “Grand Tours” with comfort whereas still maintaining the performance required.

-The 1st GT mustang that was released came out in 1965 and was an $165 upgrade.
-It was only available for the 289 cubic-inch V-8 which made either 225 or 271HP.
-The upgrade included the following..EXTERIOR
+The 1st GT Mustang that was released came out in 1965 and was a $165 upgrade.
+This Mustang GT was only available for the 289 cubic-inch V-8 which made either 225 or 271 HP.
+The upgrade included the following:EXTERIOR

-The GT was brought back in 1982 and was equipped with the 302 cubic-inch 5.0 V-8 which produced 157hp.
-This is what birthed the 5.0 GT Fox Body’s of the 80s and early 90s.
-The Fox Body was more efficient in that it was lighter which resulted in better fuel-efficiency and faster speeds.
+The GT was brought back in 1982 and was equipped with the 302 cubic-inch 5.0 V-8 which produced 157 HP.
+With the GT returning to the Fox Body lineup, this resulted in the Cobra model being dropped for the time being.
+This GT engine is what birthed the 5.0 GT Fox Body’s of the 80s and early 90s.
+The Fox Body Mustang was more efficient in that it was lighter which resulted in better fuel-efficiency and faster speeds.